benjadiaz87/euler/README.md

 # Project Euler Solutions in Python

 This is a repository with python scripts to solve project Euler problems.
 I will get as far as I can and will be posting the solutions in this repo.
-Everyone is welcometo contribute.
+Everyone is welcome to contribute.

 ![alt text](https://uaidiag131.blob.core.windows.net/github/euler.png)